 From a human perspective, we see only partial glimpses of what, one day, we will understand fully.
 Just as when putting a puzzle together (for illustration sake, let’s says we do not have the original puzzle box with the completed picture to look at while connecting the pieces), until we find and connect all the missing pieces, we cannot get the full picture of what the puzzle looks like.
 We see only in part (partially).
 If even one piece is missing, we can only guess at what the puzzle will look like when completed.
 But when that final piece is laid in place—when it is completed (made perfect)—everything partial disappears (is done away with).
 So it is with spiritual gifts, they provide the Body of Christ with pieces of the puzzle—but never the complete picture.
 The gift of tongues contributes partially to our knowledge of God, and to our communication with him Isaiah 28:11, Romans 8:26, 1 Corinthians 14:2, The gift of prophecy contributes only partially to our knowledge of God.
 It is the same with all the gifts.
 The apostle is not diminishing the importance of spiritual gifts, and the benefit to the Body of Christ that God intended them to provide.
 He is simply saying that love is far and above, more excellent than any gift.
 And even if we are so privileged to possess a Gift of the Holy Spirit, if we do not walk in love and grow in love, the gift is negated by our own sinful motives and behavior.

 Additional commentary pending for this chapter… Questions and comments are welcome

 Do you have the assurance of knowing that if you died today, you have Eternal Life? http://hungryheart100.tripod.com/id27.html

 Did you find this article helpful?
-Link to this post or share with your connections on social media
+Link to this post or share on social media